alvinAdler/TouchTypingApplication/README.md

 ## How to use the application

-Below is the tutorial to use various features of the application:

-1.
+The details of the application has been explained in the wiki section.